How to win text competitions

 6. Don’t spend more than you can afford

-- 1pMobile – some shortcode texts (including 60110 for Tesco comps) only cost you 1p
+- 1pMobile* (affiliate link) – some shortcode texts (including 60110 for Tesco comps) only cost you 1p, but you need to top up £10 every 4 months

 It’s also worth remembering that sending a text message always costs you the standard network rate – it’s the reply you get from a premium number that’s expensive.